Set up an Airgapped Opal Environment

 override: true

-overrideAnnotations: # Here, you should fill in annotations that will link your ingress to the load balancer you created in your cloud provider
+overrideAnnotations: # Here, you should fill in annotations that will link your ingress to a load balancer in your cloud provider

 # For AWS, this will look something like: